bbawo/Robot---Taxi/README.md

 This was a fun project in which I learned a lot.

-I provide the raw code available here and plan to make a detailed writeup explaining every step very soon.
+Here, I make the raw code available and plan to do a detailed writeup explaining every step very soon.